IGE-OpenReproLab2025/training-sessions-material/python-environments-basics.md

 mamba create -n my-env-name # To create a new environment that will exist throughout your next sessions
 ```

 You then need to "_activate_" this new **Mamba** environment to be able to use its packages.
-Activation is not automatic when a new terminal is opened, so you may need to activate it if necessary.
+Activation is not automatic when a new terminal is opened, so you may need to do it if necessary.

 ```bash
 conda activate my-env-name # To activate another environment